mawenbao/gofeed/README.md

 # gofeed

 Gofeed was inspired by feed43.com.
-It is disigned to extract feeds from websites who do not provide any.
+It is disigned to extract feeds from websites which do not provide any.
 Gofeed can even parse several websites into one full-text feed.

 This simple program was written when I started to learn golang.
 So I tried to reinvent everything I need, including a simple crawler which took good use of cache and a very simple rss2.0 feed generator.